Bibbs, Susheel. Heritage of Power. 84 pages.

 Description: A biography on Mary Ellen Pleasant with the latest research on her mentor, Marie Laveau.
 The book also details their much-misunderstood, indigenous faith, Vodou.
 Thus, Heritage of Power, centered on Pleasant's life and how it she became the Mother of Civil Rights in California, solves three sets of mysteries: those about Pleasant, LaVeau, and Vodou.
 Heritage of Power contains landmark research, so you can now know the latest about all three.

-Other Details: An eighty-four, beautifully, illustrated coffee-table book, Heritage of Power is referenced and perfect bound.
-It also contains a magnificent praise poem on Marie LaVeau called Congo Square by renowned women's spirituality author, Luisah Teish!
-You won't want to miss this one.
-Did the woman of mystery, Mary Pleasant, meet New Orleans'most famous Voodoo queen, Mam'zelle Marie LaVeau?
+Other Details: A beautifully illustrated coffee-table book, Heritage of Power is a fascinating read for those looking to learn more about the Spiritual and Social legacies of Marie Laveau and Mary Ellen Pleasant.
+Did the mysterious Mary Pleasant meet New Orleans' most famous Voodoo queen, Mam'zelle Marie Laveau?
 Did she receive a "Heritage of Power" from her?
 If so, what was it and what was its source?